-It offers lots of synonyms to any word in your content.
+It offers lots of synonyms for any word in your content.
 It’s one of my favorite Grammarly features that improves my writing and helps me expand my English vocabulary in a time-effective way.

 Grammarly Premium plan includes the plagiarism checker that assesses your content uniqueness.
 It would have been a handy feature if it worked properly, though.

-As a content writer, I want to make sure my content is not intentionally or accidentally plagiarized.
+As a content writer, I want to ensure my content is not intentionally or accidentally plagiarized.

 I’ve used the Grammarly plagiarism checker for over a year and noticed its similarity percentage is unreliable.
 The plag checker can identify matching content only if it is directly copy-pasted.
 If you, let’s say, rewrite the sentence or use synonyms, Grammarly won’t flag your content as plagiarised.